Geostatistic/steno3dmat/README.rst

 Welcome to the MATLAB client library for `Steno3D <https://steno3d.com>`_ by `3point Science <https://www.3ptscience.com>`_.

-NOTE: This library is in BETA.
+NOTE: This library is in PRE-RELEASE.
 Please submit any issues or feedback on `github <https://github.com/3ptscience/steno3dmat/issues>`_.
 There will very likely be backwards-incompatible changes as development continues.
+You can follow along with new releases on the `github release page <https://github.com/3ptscience/steno3dmat/releases>`_.

 If you have not yet installed Steno3D for MATLAB, you can `download the zip file <https://github.com/3ptscience/steno3dmat/releases/download/v0.0.1/steno3dmat.zip>`_